Leukemia-Commonly as Blood Cancer

 One of the developing blood cells begins to multiply out of control.
 These abnormal cells called leukemia cells begin to take over the space inside of your bone marrow.
 They crowd out the cells trying to develop into healthy red blood cells, white blood cells and platelets.

-In general, leukemia is thought to occur when some blood cells acquire changes (mutations) in their genetic material or DNA.
+Occur some blood cells acquire changes (mutations) in their genetic material or DNA.
 A cell’s DNA contains the instructions that tell a cell what to do.
-Normally, the DNA tells the cell to grow at a set rate and to die at a set time.
-In leukemia, the mutations tell the blood cells to continue growing and dividing.
+Normally, the DNA tells the cell to grow at a set rate and to die at a set time. the mutations tell the blood cells to continue growing and dividing.

-However happens, blood cell production becomes out of control.
-Over time, these abnormal cells can crowd out healthy blood cells in the bone marrow, leading to fewer healthy white blood cells, red blood cells and platelets, causing the signs and symptoms of leukemia.
+Happens, blood cell production becomes out of control.
+Over time, these abnormal cells can crowd out healthy blood cells in the bone marrow, leading to fewer healthy white blood cells, red blood cells and platelets, causing the signs and symptoms.

 Symptoms of Leukemia